Chungthang: History

 This place is revered by Buddhists for its sacred rock, known as 'Lhedo' or 'Neydo', which was blessed and bears body imprints and footprints of Guru Padmasambhava/Guru Rinpoche.
 There is a perennial source of holy water at the site too.

 During the eight century AD, Guru Rinpoche, who hailed from the Swat region in present-day northwest Pakistan or from the Indian state of Odisha, visited Tibet at the invitation of the Tibetan emperor, Trisong Deutsen and introduced the practice of Tantric Buddhism to the Tibetans.
-He is regarded as the founder of the Nyingma (ancient/old) tradition of Tibetan Buddhism and is also said to have established Samye Monastery, the oldest Buddhist monastery in Tibet.
+He is regarded as the founder of the ancient and old Nyingma tradition of Tibetan Buddhism and is also said to have established Samye Monastery, the oldest Buddhist monastery in Tibet.

 On his way back from Tibet, Guru Rinpoche is believed to have halted at Tsunthang/Chungthang where he subjugated a mischievous demon called 'Deutsen' who had been reluctant to come under the Guru's spiritual domain.
 The paddy field located next to the Lhedo/Neydo is considered sacred, as according to Buddhist religious tradition, paddy started growing here after Guru Rinpoche, following a meal, threw some leftover rice at the very spot.
 This is considered a miracle as paddy normally does not grow in the area.

 It is further believed that Guru Rinpoche personally consecrated the site, where later, Lepcha Buddhists built a monastery in 1788 AD and named it as Tsunthang Ridgzin Choeling Gonpa.

-People
+Chungthang Valley is believed to be a holy place of Sikhs also which has been blessed by Guru Nanak itself, and has many stories in connection to the visit of Guru Nanank during his Udassis.

+Population

-Most of the residents of the town are Lepcha and they follows Buddhist religion and Christianity.
+Most of the residents of the town are the Lepchas and they follows Buddhist religion and Christianity.
 Chungthang is rich in biodiversity with a wide variety of orchids, plants and animals.
 As of the 2001 Census of India, the village had a population of 3,766 with a population density of approximately three persons per hectare.